 Look back at the device manager.
 The driver should be installed w/o problems correctly in the device manager window.
 You may close this window

-Next, open Network and Sharing Center, and change Adapter Settings.
+Next, open the Network and Sharing Center and Change Adapter Settings.
 See ‘Not Connected’ ..
 Microsoft Virtual Miniport Adapter